Wrightsville Beach History

 On July 4, 1907, 8700 passengers traveled to the beach by rail.
 At the end of the Beach Car line was Lumina pavilion, built in 1905 by the Tidewater Power Co.; Lumina was constructed on 200 feet of ocean frontage at Station 7.
 Lumina’s 12,500 square foot complex presented visitors with three levels of games and activities including a magnificent dance hall and a movie screen in the surf.

-The Great Fire of 1934 destroyed over one hundred buildings on the north end of Wrightsville Beach, including The oceanic Hotel, but not touching Lumina.
+The Great Fire of 1934 destroyed over one hundred buildings on the north end of Wrightsville Beach, including The Oceanic Hotel, but not touching the south end or Lumina.
 In 1935, the trolley era gave way to the automobile.

 Hurricane Hazel hit Wrightsville Beach, at high tide and with a full moon, on October 15, 1954, destroying approximately 200 houses and damaging 500 more.
 Hazel continues to be the only documented Category 4 hurricane to make a direct hit on the North Carolina coast.